-But there is another good reason to visit it besides the Museum, and that is the surrounding gardens with resident beautiful and friendly peacocks.
+But there is another good reason to visit it besides the Museum, and that is the surrounding gardens with beautiful and friendly resident peacocks, and the very welcoming Pimenta kiosk .
 Very few people know about them, especially the Bordallo Pinheiro Garden, created in 2010.

-Giant ceramic bees lurking behind the hedges, silent howling dogs sitting by the trees, and enormous snails crawling on the ground (and up the building) are a few of its wonders and it’s well worth the visit.
+Giant ceramic bees lurking behind the hedges, silent howling dogs sitting by the trees, enormous snails crawling on the ground (and up the building outside), wonderful ceramic tiles, and other features, are a few of its wonders and it’s well worth the visit.

 If you like them, you can also visit the Rafael Bordallo Pinheiro Museum that happens to be nearby, just on the other side of the Campo Grande’s Gardens.